 Board of Commissioners

-The BOC works in accordance with the Company’s Board of Commissioner Charter and the Code of Conduct.
-The BOC Charter sets out the binding guidelines for every BOC member to perform their duties and responsibilities effectively and in accordance with good corporate governance principles.
+The BOC works in accordance with the Company’s BOC Charter which sets out the binding guidelines for every BOC member to perform their duties and responsibilities effectively and in accordance with good corporate governance principles.

 In general, the main duties of the BOD are as follows: